-While Combi boilers still use fossil fuels such as gas, there are some manufacturers who have made their models to be as eco-friendly as possible.
+While Combi boilers still use fossil fuels such as gas, there are some manufacturers who have made their models to be as eco-friendly as possible and they remain the most common type of boiler replacement in the UK.
 The Ideal Logic + Combi 24 for instance is a 24kw boiler with 28 mg per kWh of Nitrogen Oxide emitted.
 The boiler has an ERP rating of 98% and prices start from £1028.
 This is a boiler which we can install at Boiler choice.

 For larger properties, the Ideal Logic+ Combi 30 is a good option with less than 25 mg per kWh of Nitrogen Oxide emitted.
 The boiler has an ERP Rating of 94% and prices start from £1027.